Find Grad Schools

 100% Women

 University of Central Arkansas is the 15th most popular school in the nation for students seeking a master's degree in consumer science.
-The average in-state tuition for full-time undergraduates is $6,870 per year, while in-state graduate students, on average, pay $5,063 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to consumer science majors at UCA.
+The average in-state tuition for full-time undergraduates is $6,950 per year, while in-state graduate students, on average, pay $5,133 per year.
+During the most recent year for which we have data, 6 people received their master's degree in consumer science from UCA.
+About 100% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #16